LUISDAGAR08/LUISDAGAR08/README.md

 -------------------------
-💻 I am a self taught Full Mobile Developer and a Machine Learning Developer 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Mobile
+💻 I am a self taught Full Mobile Developer and a Machine Learning Developer 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Android Develop
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, Kotlin, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development